How Does Medicaid Work In Colorado – All You Need To Know In 2024

 To be eligible for Medicaid long-term care benefits, including benefits under a Home and Community Based Services (HCBS) waiver program, an individual generally must pass three tests: the medical test, the income test, and the resource test.

-The Medical Test
+The Medical Test For Medicaid In Colorado

 To be eligible for Medicaid long-term care or HCBS benefits, a beneficiary must be over age 65, blind or “disabled”, as that term is defined in §1382c(a)(3) of the Social Security Act., and the beneficiary must also require a nursing home level of care.
 This is determined according to the beneficiary’s ability to perform the following “activities of daily living” (ADLs):